pgmodeler/plugins/graphicalquerybuilder/README.md

 # Contributing

-_UI translations_ are appreciated, and you can help on [plenty other topics](https://github.com/pgmodeler/plugins/graphicalquerybuilder/CONTRIBUTING.md).
+_UI translations_ are appreciated of course, and you can help on [plenty other topics](https://github.com/pgmodeler/plugins/tree/master/graphicalquerybuilder/CONTRIBUTING.md).

 # Authors